timarcher/Drone/wiki/6-Motors/6-Motors.md

 # YouTube Video
 - [Hexacopter Drone Build Project – Part 6 Motors](https://www.youtube.com/XXX)

+# Notes
+- When I powered the motor witha 6s battery it beeped twice every second.
+This means the voltage is too low for the motor.
+When I put a bigger battery in it beeped once every second, meaning its not connected to a flight controller.

 # Supporting Materials
 - [ArduPilot Configuration](../ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.
 - [DroneCAN GUI Tool](https://dronecan.github.io/GUI_Tool/Overview/) - a coss-platform free open source application for DroneCAN bus management and diagnostics.